apache/royale-docs/features/loading-external-data/localsharedobject.md

 public static function getLocal(name:String, localPath:String = null, secure:Boolean = false):SharedObject
 ```

-The call the method and save the referrence in a variable:
+Then call the method and save the referrence in a variable:

 ```as3
 var myNewLocalSharedObject:SharedObject = SharedObject.getLocal("myNewLocalSharedObject");
 ```

-Royale looks for an existing `myNewLocalSharedObject.sol` file on the user's computer. local directory on the user's computer.
+Royale looks for an existing `myNewLocalSharedObject.sol` file in the local directory on the user's computer.
 If it does not find one, Royale creates a new `.sol` file with that name.
 It then returns a reference to the file.

 To see if the `.sol` file has any data (and, therefore, whether it is new), you can query its size: